Dream Mine: Opposition from the LDS Church

-In 1913, Mormon apostle and geologist James E. Talmage examined some ore from the Dream Mine and reported to church headquarters that it was worthless.
+In 1913, Mormon apostle James E. Talmage, who was trained as a geologist and worked as a mining consultant, examined some ore from the Dream Mine and reported to church headquarters it was worthless.
 On August 16, 1913, the LDS Church issued a statement entitled "A Warning Voice" directed at Koyle's Dream Mine.
 The introduction to this statement reads:

 Five days after this was published, Koyle was released from his calling as bishop and succeeded by Lars Olsen, one of Koyle's followers.
 This 1913 statement would be recited in 1970 by LDS Church president Harold B. Lee.

 The Dream Mine was closed in 1914 because of the opposition from the LDS Church, and it was reopened in September 1920 due to a $2,000 debt that the Dream Miners owed to the Spanish Fork Church Co-Operative.
 Work on the mine recommenced, and the main shaft soon descended 2200 ft.
 The work would span about 5000 ft in drift and shaft mining.
 In May and July 1928, Talmage denounced the Dream Mine in articles published in the Church section of the Deseret News.

 Later history

 In 1929, a small deposit of platinum was reportedly discovered in the mine.
 Five years later, Koyle and his followers started constructing an ore mill called the "White Sentinel" just outside the Dream Mine.
 The mill was finished in 1936, and it processed one load of ore worth $103.03 before being shut down the next year.
 On January 20, 1933, the geologist Frederick J. Pack published a review of mineral samples taken from the Dream Mine in the Deseret News, declaring them practically worthless.
 State prosecutors from the U.S. Securities and Exchange Commission investigated the mine, and found no evidence of fraud, as improvements to the mine were more valuable than the money taken in, and its stockholders were apparently satisfied.

-Koyle was brought before a disciplinary council in 1947 and was told that he could either repudiate his revelations concerning the Dream Mine or be excommunicated.
+Koyle was brought before an LDS disciplinary council in 1947 and was told that he could either repudiate his revelations concerning the Dream Mine or be excommunicated.
 He signed a notarized statement repudiating his revelations, which was then published in the Deseret News on January 8, 1947.
 Koyle soon said that he had been forced to sign this statement, and the LDS Church excommunicated him on April 18, 1948.
-Koyle died on May 17, 1949 in Payson, Utah.
+Koyle died on May 17, 1949, in Payson, Utah.